Group Network Hawkes Process: GROUP NETWORK HAWKES PROCESS

-One drawback of the network structure estimation based on the sparsity assumption is the lack of a clear interpretation of the estimated multivariate Hawkes model.
-To overcome this drawback, there has been another line of research that focuses on parameterization of~\eqref{emod} utilizing a known network structure, see, e.g., \cite{Fox2016Modeling}, \cite{farajtabar2017coevolve}, and \cite{zarezade2018steering}.
-For instance, \cite{Fox2016Modeling} models email communications in a network by assuming $\zeta_{ij}(t) = \theta_i a_{ij}\gamma_i \exp(-\gamma_it)$, where $A=(a_{ij})$ is the adjacency matrix of the observed network, and $\theta_i$'s and $\gamma_i$'s are unknown parameters.
-As a result, the total number of unknown parameters is reduced to $O(m)$ from $O(m^2)$ in model~\eqref{emod}.
+{The second} line of research focuses on {analyzing the network activities through} parameterizations utilizing a known network structure, \citep[e.g.,][]{Fox2016Modeling,farajtabar2017coevolve,zarezade2018steering}.
+For instance, \cite{Fox2016Modeling} models email communications in a network by assuming $\zeta_{ij}(t) = \theta_i a_{ij}\gamma_i \exp(-\gamma_it)$, where $\theta_i$'s and $\gamma_i$'s are unknown parameters.
+As a result, the total number of unknown parameters is reduced to $O(m)$.
 Similar but more complex models were studied in \cite{farajtabar2017coevolve} and \cite{zarezade2018steering}.

 Our proposed GNHP model falls into the second line of research with four distinct features: (a) the background intensities $\mu_i(\cdot)$'s are allowed to be time-varying and nonparametrically approximated using spline basis functions, which provides greater modeling flexibility. (b) the {\it Momentum Intensity} in model~\eqref{intensity0} has a clear interpretation given the network structure. (c) the latent group structure imposed on network nodes not only accounts for commonly observed network heterogeneity in a natural way but also effectively reduces the number of parameters. (d) the estimated group memberships for network nodes may provide further insights on the network activities using various influence measures discussed in Section~\ref{sec::brach}}.